 - Providing care in a compassionate, responsible manner

 Every person should be treated with respect.
 This should be reflected in the attitude, communications and actions of staff, patients and family.

 Respect requires sensitivity to:

 - every person's right to make decisions about himself or herself (the right to self-determination)

 - the right to human dignity and privacy

 - people's attempts to communicate, in their own manner, their experience of their illness, ailments or symptoms

 Staff will treat patients and their families with courtesy, fairness and understanding.
-The MUHC does not discriminate on the basis of race, religion, ethnic origin, culture, social status, gender, sexual orientation or health status.
+The MUHC does not discriminate on the basis of race, religion, ethnic origin, culture, social status, gender, sexual orientation, health status or health care choices.